Physics-50/General/docs/uncertainty-introduction.md

 ----------------------------------------

-Returning to our example with $$n=3$$ for our two techniques, and looking at these at these three important quantities (sample mean, sample standard deviation, and standard error of the mean):
+Returning to our example with $$n=3$$ for our two techniques, and looking at these three important quantities (sample mean, sample standard deviation, and standard error of the mean):

 ![experiment with 3 data points](images/exper-n3.jpg)